 The practice had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children.
-The practice had appointed a safeguarding lead to oversee safeguarding awareness and training.

 The practice had infection control procedures which reflected published guidance.
 The practice had appointed an infection prevention and control lead to oversee and maintain standards.